NexiusTailer/Nex-AC/README.md

 > * Returns the player's speed or `0` if the player is not connected

 #### AntiCheatGetAnimationIndex(playerid)
-> Use to get the index (ID) of a player's current animation
+> Use to get the index (ID) of the player's current animation (according to anticheat data)
 > * `playerid` - The ID of the player to get the animation index of
 > * Returns the ID of the animation or `0` if the player is not connected

 #### AntiCheatGetDialog(playerid)
-> Use to get the ID of the opened dialog of a player
+> Use to get the ID of the opened dialog for a player
 > * `playerid` - The ID of the player to get the active dialog ID of
 > * Returns the ID of the dialog or `-1` if the player is not connected

 #### AntiCheatGetEnterVehicle(playerid)
-> Use to get the ID of the vehicle the player attempted to enter last time
+> Use to get the ID of the vehicle a player attempted to enter last time
 > * `playerid` - The ID of the player to get the last entered vehicle ID of
 > * Returns the ID of the entered vehicle or `0` if the player is not connected

 #### AntiCheatGetVehicleID(playerid)
-> Use to get the ID of the vehicle the player is currently in
+> Use to get the ID of the vehicle a player is currently in (according to anticheat data)
 > * `playerid` - The ID of the player in the vehicle to get the ID of
 > * Returns the ID of the vehicle or `0` if the player is not connected

 #### AntiCheatGetWeapon(playerid)
-> Use to get the current weapon ID of a player
+> Use to get the ID of the player's current weapon (according to anticheat data)
 > * `playerid` - The ID of the player to get the currently held weapon of
 > * Returns the ID of the weapon or `-1` if the player is not connected

 #### AntiCheatGetVehicleSeat(playerid)
-> Use to get the seat of the vehicle the player is currently in
+> Use to get the seat of the vehicle a player is currently in (according to anticheat data)
 > * `playerid` - The ID of the player to get the seat of
 > * Returns the ID of the seat or `-1` if the player is not connected

 #### AntiCheatGetSpecialAction(playerid)
-> Use to get the ID of the special action of a player
+> Use to get the ID of the player's special action (according to anticheat data)
 > * `playerid` - The ID of the player to get the special action of
 > * Returns the ID of the special action or `0` if the player is not connected

 #### AntiCheatGetLastSpecialAction(playerid)
-> Use to get the ID of the previous special action of a player
+> Use to get the ID of the player's previous special action
 > * `playerid` - The ID of the player to get the previous special action of
 > * Returns the ID of the previous special action or `0` if the player is not connected

 #### AntiCheatGetLastShotWeapon(playerid)
-> Use to get the ID of the last weapon the player shot from
+> Use to get the ID of the last weapon a player shot from
 > * `playerid` - The ID of the player to get the last shot weapon ID of
 > * Returns the ID of the last shot weapon or `-1` if the player is not connected

 #### AntiCheatGetLastPickup(playerid)
-> Use to get the ID of the last pickup which the player picked up
+> Use to get the ID of the last pickup which a player picked up
 > * `playerid` - The ID of the player to get the last picked up pickup ID of
 > * Returns the ID of the last picked up pickup or `-1` if the player is not connected

 #### AntiCheatGetLastUpdateTime(playerid)
-> Use to get a player's last update tick
+> Use to get the player's last update tick
 > * `playerid` - The ID of the player to get the last update tick of
 > * Returns the tick of the last update or `0` if the player is not connected

 #### AntiCheatGetLastReloadTime(playerid)
-> Use to get a player's last weapon reload tick
+> Use to get the player's last weapon reload tick
 > * `playerid` - The ID of the player to get the last reload tick of
 > * Returns the tick of the last reload or `0` if the player is not connected

 #### AntiCheatGetLastEnteredVehTime(playerid)
-> Use to get a player's last entering vehicle attempt tick
+> Use to get the player's last entering vehicle attempt tick
 > * `playerid` - The ID of the player to get the last entering vehicle attempt tick of
 > * Returns the tick of the last entering attempt or `0` if the player is not connected

 #### AntiCheatGetLastShotTime(playerid)
-> Use to get a player's last weapon shot tick
+> Use to get the player's last weapon shot tick
 > * `playerid` - The ID of the player to get the last shot tick of
 > * Returns the tick of the last shot or `0` if the player is not connected

 #### AntiCheatGetLastSpawnTime(playerid)
-> Use to get a player's last spawn tick
+> Use to get the player's last spawn tick
 > * `playerid` - The ID of the player to get the last spawn tick of
 > * Returns the tick of the last spawn or `0` if the player is not connected